-Orr et al., 2014[25] developed a waste heat recovery system which consisted of a combination of 8 TEG's of 40\40mm size and 2-6mm diameter heat pipes for each heat sink.
-The system converted heat to electricity with a conversion efficiency of 1.43% which was $1/15^{\text{th}}$ of the maximum carnot efficiency.
+Orr et al., 2014[25]developed a waste heat recovery system which consisted of a combination of 8 TEG's of 4040mm size and 2-6mm diameter heat pipes for each heat sink.
+The system converted heat to electricity with a conversion efficiency of 1.43% which was 1/15th of the maximum carnot efficiency.
 The maximum power produced by the modules was found to be 6.03 W when charging a 12V battery.

-Fig 7: Proposed Model For Usage of Heat Pipes and Teg [25]

-Karri et al., 2010[26] developed a system that constituted of a TEG (Thermoelectric Generators) that was placed posterior to the catalytic converters and insulation was done on the interceding exhaust piping and according to the motor vehicle industry, it is advisable to avoid placing TEGs in the middle of the exhaust manifold and the catalytic converters as it can possible cause retardation in the rate of heating of catalytic converters, thereby leading to an increased pollutant release.
-The probable positions of TEG is further limited by the temperature limits.
+Fig. 7 Proposed model for usage of heat pipes and teg [25] Karri et al., 2010[26] developed a system that constituted of a TEG (Thermoelectric Generators) that was placed posterior to the catalytic converters and insulation was done on the interceding exhaust piping and according to the motor vehicle industry, it is advisable to avoid placing TEGs in the middle of the exhaust manifold and the catalytic converters as it can possible cause retardation in the rate of heating of catalytic converters, thereby leading to an increased pollutant release.